codeceptjs/CodeceptJS/docs/best.md

 module.exports.CheckoutForm = CheckoutForm; // for inheritance
 ```

-* for a components that are repeated accross a website (widgets) but doesn't belong to any page, use component objects.
+* for components that are repeated accross a website (widgets) but don't belong to any page, use component objects.
 They are the same as page objects but focused only aroung one element:

 ```js
 class DropDownComponent {